Skip Navigation Documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,download Adobe® Acrobat Reader.

 In December 1963, John T. Reynolds was elected President.
 R. L. Sharp was the Chairman of the Board.
 John T. Reynolds's sister-in-law, Mildred C. Reynolds was the executive vice-president and cashier.
 The directors included Jon L. Ausmus, Edward Balloff, William C. Claiborne, E. E. Hill, John T. Reynolds, Mildred Reynolds, David B. Rogers, Alfred W. Saulsberry, and R. L. Sharp.

 In 1999, the Bank's main office moved to a new 15,200 square foot facility constructed beside the previous main office building located in the main business district of LaFollette.
-Over the course of the last 25 years, the Bank has expanded to three additional locations.
-The first, the Jacksboro Office, was added in 1976.
-The Valley Office in rural LaFollette followed it in 1982.
-Lastly, the Bank grew into Anderson County and opened the Norris/Clinton office in 1994.

 The Peoples National Bank became Peoples Bank of the South on February 15, 2007.
 As a part of the name conversion, the bank changed its charter from a national bank to a State of Tennessee chartered financial institution.
 At the time of conversion, the bank's assets were $134,000,000 with four locations in Campbell and Anderson counties.